-- Determine the font that suits best for you.
+- Determine the font that best suits you.
 When looking at Serif and Sans Serif fonts, how you use them will vary depending on a number of factors.
-It depends on the type of project, and the mood you want to convey.
-Things like color and the types of images that you are designing with, are also worth considering.
+It depends on the type of project and the mood you want to convey.
+Things like color and the types of images that you are designing are also worth considering.
 When it comes to Sans and Sans-Serif fonts, there will always be a difference – but both types of font can be used in a wide number of projects and applications.

 Myths about Serif and Sans-Serif Fonts

-Although there are guidelines to how to use Serif and Sans-Serif fonts, there are always exceptions to the rule.
-As such there are a few myths we should debunk:
+Although there are guidelines on how to use Serif and Sans-Serif fonts, there are always exceptions to the rule.
+As such, there are a few myths we should debunk:

 Other Related Fonts

-Without trying to confuse the issue, there are many other fonts used and available in Easil.
-There are Slab fonts, Handwritten fonts and Display fonts, the list goes on.
+Without confusing the issue, many other fonts are used and available in Easil.
+There are Slab fonts, Handwritten fonts, and Display fonts, the list goes on.

-Display fonts are quite ‘unique’ or ‘fancy’ by appearance and are used primarily in large headings and in minimal application – you’ll see a lot of these font families in our post about free fonts here, and also our post about font pairing here.
+Display fonts are quite ‘unique’ or ‘fancy’ by appearance and are used primarily in large headings and minimal application – you’ll see many of these font families in our post about free fonts here and our post about font pairing here.